 The Sustainable Investment Director has direct access to the very highest levels of Gresham House and reports directly into a member of the Group Management Committee.
-The Sustainable Investment Director chairs the Sustainability Executive Committee and reports to the Board Sustainability committee on a sixmonthly basis.
+The Sustainable Investment Director chairs the Sustainability Executive Committee and, prior to the acquisition of Gresham House by Searchlight Capital, reported to the Board Sustainability committee on a six-monthly basis.